ericschorling/Sean_vs_AI/README.md

 ## Sean Vs AI
 Sean is a master coder who has a date with destiny.
 As 'Sean' the user solves coding problems to defeat an evil AI, who has hacked into DigitalCrafts.
-Sean gets help from David to defeat the evil Ai and save DigitalCrafts.
+Sean gets help from David to defeat the evil AI and save DigitalCrafts.

 ## Motivation behind the game
 To create a game that was inviting for entry level programmers who are familiar with using dictionaries, booleans, if and then statements, and for loops.